mustafakaracuha/pexels-app-zustand/README.md

 - Kullanıcı dostu arayüz
 - Koyu mod

-- Viewing random images
-- Filter images with keyword search
-- View detailed images by enlarging them
-- User-friendly interface
-- Dark mode

 ## Kullanım / Usage

 1. Uygulamayı başlatmak için `npm install` komutunu kullanarak gerekli bağımlılıkları yükleyin.
 2. Ardından `npm run dev` komutuyla uygulamayı başlatabilirsiniz.
 3. Tarayıcınızda `http://localhost:5173` adresine giderek uygulamayı kullanabilirsiniz.

-1. To start the application, install the necessary dependencies using the `npm install` command.
-2. You can then start the application with the `npm run dev` command.
-3. You can use the application by navigating to `http://localhost:5173` in your browser.

 ## Kullanılan Teknolojiler / Used Technologies